ralaplines1988/projects/express/quote-api-starting/README.md

 Update --------> PUT
 Delete ---------> DELETE
 ```
+Does a RESTful API requires its endpoints have full CRUD functionality?
+[Answer](https://discuss.codecademy.com/t/do-we-always-use-all-methods-in-an-api/402421/2)

 With the command `node filename` to start a javascript written in a *filename*